 Thank you for using the cake ordering app!

-type, only one format of headings is supported.
+For the heading type, only one heading format is supported.
 All other formats will be displayed the same way.

 {